Design-Based Inference under Random Potential Outcomes: Random Potential Outcomes and Mechanism-Level Estimands

 \comm{Riesz representation theorem}

-\begin{theorem}[Riesz Representation Theorem in \(\mathcal{M}_i\)] Under Assumptions~\ref{as:setting}, \ref{as:mspace}, and \ref{as:dual}, for every \( \theta_i \in \mathcal{M}_i' \), there exists a unique element \( \psi_i \in \mathcal{M}_i \) such that $\theta_i(u) = \langle u, \psi_i \rangle$ for all $u \in \mathcal{M}_i$. \end{theorem} The corresponding \emph{Riesz representer} $\psi_i$ provides a representation of the treatment effect functional, but its existence alone does not guarantee feasibility of inference in the stochastic setting.
-Its role becomes substantive only once combined with conditions under which aggregation across units substitutes for averaging over the latent environment.
+\begin{theorem}[Riesz Representation Theorem in \(\mathcal{M}_i\)] Under Assumptions~\ref{as:setting}, \ref{as:mspace}, and \ref{as:dual}, for every \( \theta_i \in \mathcal{M}_i' \), there exists a unique element \( \psi_i \in \mathcal{M}_i \) such that $\theta_i(u) = \langle u, \psi_i \rangle$ for all $u \in \mathcal{M}_i$. \end{theorem} Theorem~\ref{th:Riesz} establishes identification of the treatment-effect functional through the corresponding \emph{Riesz representer} $\psi_i$.
+This establishes identification of the mechanism-level estimand on the model space.
+Whether the estimand can be consistently recovered from a single realised experiment is a separate inferential question, addressed in Section~\ref{sec:asymptotic}.

-In the present setting, the Riesz representer admits a natural operator interpretation.
-For each unit $i$, the mapping $u \;\mapsto\; \langle u, \psi_i \rangle$ defines a bounded linear functional on $\mathcal{M}_i$, and hence corresponds to a rank-one linear operator induced by $\psi_i$.
-When potential outcomes are random elements indexed by the latent environment $\omega$, the representer $\psi_i$ itself becomes a stochastic object.
-As a consequence, the associated Riesz operator is random, and its stability properties under outcome-level randomness are no longer governed solely by combinatorial features of the randomisation design.

-In particular, under Assumption~\ref{as:dual}, the induced operator remains almost surely bounded.
-When viewed as an element of the Hilbert space $\mathcal{M}_i$, the representer $\psi_i$ therefore admits a natural notion of stability governed by its $\mathcal{M}_i$-norm.
-These considerations motivate the operator-norm and $L^2$ modes of convergence employed in the asymptotic analysis that follows, which go beyond purely combinatorial randomisation arguments.

 \comm{Riesz estimator}

 By constructing the Riesz representer \(\psi_i\) corresponding to the treatment effect functional \(\theta_i\), we only consider those treatment effects that are representable in the dual space \(\mathcal{M}_i'\).
 Consequently, we estimate the treatment effect